shorn/sbt-changelist-action/main/build-readme.txt

 TODO:SBT create dirs ?

-I've also added the guava-r09.jar from the idea lib dir, maybe it's not supposed to be part of the plugin openapi, but I like Guava - I'll bundle it with the plugin if I have to.

 Viewing logs.
 Logs from this plugin are written to the normal $LOG_DIR$/idea.log file.
 You can also add the following to the idea bin/log.xml file if you want